Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Data

 Figure~\ref{fig:expansion} illustrates both the resolution of the imagery and gives two examples of CAFO expansion.
-We note that these images are relatively low resolution, which poses the main inferential challenge for real-time monitoring.
-To the human eye, however, the construction of barns is indeed visible (i.e., a third rectangular roof to the south of facilities in the left panel and a second rectangular roof to the east of the single barn in the right panel).
-The images, however, also demonstrate some of the complications for segmentation, such as the cloud cover in panel (2) and the snow in panel (3).
+We note that these images are of lower spatial resolution (3m/pixel) than previously used for CAFOs and other similar settings, which poses the main inferential challenge for real-time monitoring.
+To the human eye, the construction of barns is visible (i.e., a third rectangular roof to the south of facilities in the left panel and a second rectangular roof to the east of the single barn in the right panel).
+The images, however, also illustrate some of the complications for computer-based object segmentation, such as the cloud cover in panel (2) and the snow in panel (3).